slu4coder/Minimal-64x4-Home-Computer/README.md

 # Minimal 64x4 Redux Home Computer

-Here is my latest (and most probably final) take on 1980's home computer magic:

-The most computer from the least logic or the shortest way from TTL to Space Invaders.
+Here is my latest take on 1980's home computer magic: The most computer from the least logic or the shortest way from TTL to Space Invaders.

 This is a free and non-commercial project.
 I am in no way associated with any activies selling the Minimal 64x4 as a product.
 Any such activity represents a license violation.
 Individual licenses apply for hardware and software parts.
 Please refer to the applicable documentations for detailed licensing information.

 <img width="1024" height="558" alt="grafik" src="https://github.com/user-attachments/assets/6f2401b2-3a69-4aee-af6e-68dcd05e6189" />
 Introductory video: https://www.youtube.com/watch?v=L1oECH6rPvs